alexandre-k/procps/README.md

       Process data type
 - [x] Refactor System functions related to processes and function to manage processes in different modules
-- [ ] Add skeleton for BSD support and abstract directory names access.
+- [x] Add skeleton for BSD support and abstract directory names access.
+- [ ] Improve abstraction of platform dependent functions